JoshBricker30/ENG3/README.md

 Made in Fritzing

 ### Reflection
 The most challenging part of the assignment by far was wiring.
 I learned that it's better to do the wiring modularly, instead of trying to wire everything at once; for instance, the potentiometer can be treated as a separate unit both code and wiring-wise.
 I did not realize the Mosfet Transistor's direction mattered - I was confused to why the motor was not running.
 Paul helped me debug my wiring, seeing that the Mosfet was flipped.
 This showed me that understanding what the parts of your system does is important, instead of blindly copying wiring diagrams from the internet.
 Additionally, I had many issues with controlling voltage.
 I had heard that the DC Motors could run with 9 Volts, and assumed that this fact held in this system.
 However, because we have a Mosfet transistor in the circuit, we should only use 6 Volts.
 The burning at the bottom of the Metro board signalled to me the severe voltage issue.
 In the future, I should try to thoroughly understand the mechanisms of new components so that I can properly debug and wire them up.
+I used Fritzing instead of TinkerCAD as Fritzing has all the parts needed.

 ## Hanger_Bracket